jkarno/SpyCam/README.md

 that allowed kids to play sleuth.

 Once installed, the application will walk through all of the gestures that can be used to use the application.

+## Please Note

+This is a semi-old project and does not work perfectly with new versions of Xcode and new devices.